Charleston County's school reopening plans approved with 1-day weekly face-to-face

 “Whether or not we offer any in-person on Sept.
 8, even to very small groups of students, is subject to sustained downward trends in the COVID-19 rates that we've begun to see in our area," she said.

-But that's not what the district submitted to the state, which gave approval based on an opening-day model of at least one day weekly in the classroom, Brown said.
+But the state's approval is based on an opening-day model of at least one day weekly in the classroom, Brown said.

 "If any changes are made to what’s approved, they're supposed to let us know as soon as possible," he said, adding that's the message given to every local superintendent.

-Switching to virtual-only is supposed to happen only if disease spread gets progressively worse over the next month, and if it does, "we'll be re-evaluating everyone's plans," he said.
+Switching to all-virtual is supposed to happen only if disease spread gets progressively worse over the next month, and if it does, "we'll be re-evaluating everyone's plans," he said.

-Charleston County district officials could not immediately be reached for phone or email Friday.
+Charleston County district officials could not immediately be reached by phone or email Friday.

 Their proposals, which start all students virtually Sept.
 8, gave no timetable for launching their in-person option of two days weekly in the classroom.
 So Spearman set a deadline for them — no later than the Monday after Labor Day, Sept.
 14 — meaning they'll be online-only for just four days.